MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/ionospheric.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each dTEC trial value :math:`\delta_{\mathrm{trial}}` in the outer loop, the
-algorithm modifies the visibilities *in-place*:
+algorithm modifies the visibilities *in-place* as follows:

 1. **Undo** the previous dTEC correction: